sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-schedule/metrics.md

     parent: observe-schedule
 ---

-Sensu Go offers first-class built-in support for collecting and processing metrics for your entire infrastructure.
+Sensu Go offers built-in support for collecting and processing metrics for your entire infrastructure.

 In Sensu, metrics are an optional component of observation data in events.
 Sensu events may contain check execution results, metrics, or both.